ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/pandas.md

 titanic.pivot_table('survived', ['sex', age], [fare, 'class'])
 ```

-The result is a four-dimensional aggregation with hierarchical indices (see *Hierarchical Indexing*), shown in a grid demonstrating the relationship between the values.
+The result is a four-dimensional aggregation with hierarchical indices (see *Hierarchical indexing*), shown in a grid demonstrating the relationship between the values.

 #### Additional pivot table options